 Many children let themselves in or out of empty houses and supervise themselves for an hour or more each day.
-Fire and Police sponsor Home Alone workshops throughout the year, for families with children in the Wayzata and Robbinsdale School Districts.
-The workshops helped parents evaluate if their child is ready to be home alone, prepare their homes so that they are safe and ready for a stay-at-home child, and create house rules to keep families safe and working together.
+Fire and Police sponsor Home Alone workshops throughout the year.
+The workshops help parents evaluate if their child is ready to be home alone, prepare their homes so that they are safe and ready for a stay-at-home child, and create house rules to keep families safe and working together.